 - All-Terrain Tires: These are the most versatile kinds of tires on the market.
 They provide excellent traction on any kind of road, from main city streets and highways to back roads.
 These tires can only be used by trucks and SUVs.

 - Mud Terrain Tires: These are tires specifically built for maximum traction in off road conditions.
-They can be driven on daily but often have a rougher, noisier ride
+They can be driven on daily but often have a rougher, noisier ride, and typically reduce gas milage.

 - Run Flat Tires: They are built to allow for driving a short distance after a tire pressure loss event.
 They are typically found on luxury cars, CUVs and SUVs.